All Aboard… The Ghan

 We left Darwin on a leisurely mid-morning departure en route to Katherine.
-The wonderous Nitmiluk Gorge had been on my radar for quite some time and we had the opportunity to take the helicopter excursion and explore the aerial landscape of the 13 gorges that comprise Nitmiluk Gorge.
+The wondrous Nitmiluk Gorge had been on my radar for quite some time, and we had the opportunity to take the helicopter excursion to explore the aerial landscape of the 13 gorges that comprise Nitmiluk Gorge.
 The sheer enormity of the river and the complexity of the system simply took our breath away.

 Next stop Alice Springs and a myriad of excursions awaited the Platinum and Gold guests for the day.
 I had the opportunity to take a scenic flight to Uluru and spent the day with a tour guide for a truly immersive experience of Kata Tjuṯa (The Olgas) and Uluru (Ayers Rock).

 It was yet another tick off the bucket list to have an ‘up close and personal’ experience with this mesmerising monolith.
 Again, the Ghan chefs thought of everything and packed mouth-watering individual picnic lunches for us to enjoy at the base of Uluru.
 It was the ultimate lunching location at what is widely regarded as the spiritual heart of Australia.